 Watch this short film about some current Council members who will tell you what it’s like being on Council.

 Epilepsy Action is a charity made up of individual members.
 Every year the members elect people to be the trustees of the charity.
 The trustees are the people who look after the charity.
 They decide its long term plans and watch over what the charity does on behalf of all the members.
 The trustees are very important to the charity.

-Everyone is welcome to have a go because it is important that the Council is as representative as possible.
-That’s why nominations of people from black and minority ethnic groups and from people who are gay, lesbian, bisexual or transgender are especially welcome.
+Everyone is welcome to have a go because it’s important that the Council is as representative as possible.
+That’s why nominations of people between the ages of 18 and 30 and from black and minority ethnic groups and from people who are gay, lesbian, bisexual or transgender are especially welcome.

+To stand for election all you have to do is fill in this nomination form – it will automatically go straight to the Chief Executive at Epilepsy Action.
 Don’t forget that your nomination also has to be supported by two other members of the charity.
 Their details also need to be on the form.